Frequently Asked Questions

 6. Can I use earplugs when taking the examination?

 Yes.
 Candidates are allowed to use earplugs that are supplied by the testing center, or they may bring their own.
 Earplugs are not automatically distributed to candidates.
-Candidates must ask PSI staff for them.
-Contact PSI at 800-733-9267.
-However, because PSI does not guarantee the availability of earplugs, candidates who believe that they will need earplugs are strongly advised to bring their own.
+Candidates must ask Prometric staff for them.
+Contact Prometric at (800) 741-0934.
+However, because Prometric does not guarantee the availability of earplugs, candidates who believe that they will need earplugs are strongly advised to bring their own.
 The candidate should let PTC know if they want to bring their own earplugs so that the proctor can be alerted.